-One of the most fundamental challenges in robotics is the general identification problem (Kuipers, 1985)1: a robot, capable of performing a set of actions $a \in A$ and receiving observations $o \in O$, is placed in an unknown environment.
-The robot has no interpretation for its actions or observations and no knowledge of the structure of the environment.
+One of the most fundamental challenges in robotics is the general identification problem $[1]^1$: a robot, capable of performing a set of actions $a \in A$ and receiving observations $o \in O$, is placed in an unknown environment.
+The robot has no interpretation for its actions or observations and no knowledge of the structure of the environment (Fig. 1).
 The problem is to program the robot to learn about its observations, actions, and environment well enough to make predictions of future observations given sequences of actions.
 In other words, the goal is to learn a generative model of the observations directly from raw execution traces.

 In this paper we investigate an instance of the general identification problem: A robot observes a manipulator under its control with a Kinect RGB-D camera.
-The goal is to learn a generative model of RGB-D observations as the robot controls its manipulator (Figure 1).
-While the problem of learning manipulator models, or body schemas, from visual and proprioceptive modalities has been addressed before, existing techniques rely critically on assumptions about the kinematic structure of the robot and tracked features in observation space (Hersch et al., 2008; Sturm et al., 2008; Sturm et al., 2009; Deisenroth & Fox, 20e11).
+The goal is to learn a generative model of RGB-D observations as the robot controls its manipulator (Figure 2).

+While the problem of learning manipulator models, or body schemas, from visual and proprioceptive modalities has been addressed before, existing techniques rely critically on assumptions about the kinematic structure of the robot and tracked features in observation space [2]-[5].
 Here, we address this problem in its most challenging instance: The observations are streams of raw depth images (1.2 million pixels), and the robot has no prior knowledge about what it is controlling.